-CCSJ offers a Student Assistance Program (SAP).
-The SAP is a confidential counseling service provided to students for personal and school concerns which may be interfering with academic performance and/or quality of life.
-The SAP serves as an excellent resource for addressing issues such as substance and alcohol abuse and school conflicts.
-Additionally, the SAP provides training opportunities for students.
-For more information, contact the SAP Counselor, at 219-413-3702 (work cell).
+The Providing Access to Health (PATH) Program is a confidential counseling service provided to students for personal and school concerns which may be interfering with academic performance and/or quality of life.
+PATH serves as an excellent resource for addressing issues such as substance and alcohol abuse and school conflicts.
+For more information, contact the PATH Counselor, at 219-413-3702.